Master the King of All Exercises

 7. Last, but certainly not least, Jeff introduces his audience to several common soft tissue treatment approaches, including Active Release Technique, Fascial Manipulation, Functional Range Release, and the various modalities of Instrument Assisted Soft Tissue Mobilization.
 In describing each, he outlines why some may be better for others in certain instances, as well as the differences between approaches.
 I think this is a “must-watch” for trainers to understand the skills of the manual therapists to whom they refer, and also up-and-coming rehabilitation specialists to decide which approaches they’ll utilize in their professional careers.

-All in all, Dr. Cubos was another new name (for me, at least) that I was glad to come across – and I’ll definitely be following him more moving forward.
-I’ll be back soon with the final installment of this review.
-In the meantime, I’d encourage you to check out Muscle Imbalances Revealed – Upper Body – which is available to EricCressey.com readers for $70 off the normal price through this Friday at midnight only.
+All in all, Dr. Cubos was another new name (for me, at least) that I was glad to come across - and I'll definitely be following him more moving forward.
+And, in addition to Cubos and Somerset's contributions, there are a host of other great professionals who have contributed to the entire Muscle Imbalances Revealed - Upper series, which is currently on sale with a 60-day money back guarantee, too, so check it out here.

 Sign-up Today for our FREE Newsletter and receive a four-part video series on how to deadlift!